pgdr/talks/foss-faq/PITCHME.md

 +++
 > What are the risks of the government not releasing software as OSS?

-* Greatly increased costs, (maintaining and developing)
+* Greatly increased costs (maintaining and developing)
 * Inability to use improvements (patches and innovations)
 * The development and release of a competing OSS project
 * Questions about why the government is not releasing software paid for by the people

 ---